 6. Online advertisement

 The Manifest surveyed 500 digital marketers and discovered that not only should businesses be online, but they should also invest in online advertising.
 Online advertising helps you find the right audience.
 It targets the ones who are more likely to be interested in what you are selling.

 Online advertising tools such as online display ads, social media ads like Facebook and Twitter Ads, video ads make it easier to reach your types of the target audience and further help you in generating leads and making your campaigns more effective

-How social media as a touchpoint helps engage customers for a better experience?
+How online advertisement as a touchpoint helps engage customers for a better experience?

 7. Customer reviews

 Spiegel Research Centre says, “95% of shoppers read customer reviews before making a purchase.”

 Reviews not only have the power to influence consumer decisions but can strengthen your brand credibility.
 They have the power to gain customer trust, and they encourage them to interact with the company.

 Positive reviews with good ratings compel potential customers to contact you, as they feel comfortable and confident about the products or services of your business.
 The more customers you satisfy, leaving good reviews, the more people will be interested in buying your products.